Searching and viewing CIs and relationships in CMDB Explorer

 Sometimes, when you click Show CI Details in CMDB Explorer, values displayed for special attributes such as currency, attachments, diary, and so on might be incorrect.

-- On the CMDB Dashboard, use Quick Search to search for the CI that you want to view in Explorer.
+- On CMDB Portal, use Quick Search to search for the CI that you want to view in Explorer.

 On the search results page, click the CI of interest.